J. L. King

 J.L.
 King is a New York Times best selling author, publisher, and HIV/STD activist.
 Subjects of his work include the nature of human behavior, effects of health issues on minorities, and sexual orientation and its impact on schools.
-King's first book, On the Down Low: A Journey Into the Lives of Straight Black Men Who Sleep with Men appeared on The New York Times best seller list for more than 30 consecutive weeks.
+King's first book, On the Down Low: A Journey Into the Lives of Straight Black Men Who Sleep with Men appeared on The New York Times Best Seller list for more than 30 consecutive weeks.

-King is the owner of Urban Moon Publishing, a comprehensive self publishing company founded in 2001 that focuses on increasing the influence of minority writers.
+King was the owner of the book publishing companies Urban Moon Publishing and J. L. King Publishing.

-King has appeared in several national and international publications, including Newsweek, Time Magazine, The Washington Post, and The Chicago Tribune.
+King has appeared in several national publications, including Newsweek, Salon, The Washington Post, and the Chicago Tribune.

 He has appeared as a special guest on many television shows, including The Oprah Winfrey Show, Inside Edition and CNN.

-King has been listed in Ebony Magazine's 50 most Intriguing Blacks and honored as an NAACP Image Award Nominee for Outstanding Literary Work.
+King has been listed in Ebony magazine's 50 most Intriguing Blacks and honored as an NAACP Image Award Nominee for Outstanding Literary Work.

-In 2006, King produced "The DL Exposed", an award winning documentary that was broadcast on Black Entertainment Television (BET).
-The documentary was the number one watched program on BET that year.
+In 2006, King produced The DL Exposed, a documentary that was broadcast on Black Entertainment Television.